MetaphorData/connectors/metaphor/dbt/README.md

 manifest: <path_to_manifest_json>
 catalog: <path_to_catalog_json>
 account: <snowflake_account>
+docsBaseUrl: <docs_base_url>
+projectSourceUrl: <project_dir_source_url>
 output:
   file:
     path: <path_to_output_file>
 ```

 The manifest.json file is required and the catalog.json file is optional, but it's recommended to have both for complete metadata.

+If the dbt generated docs are hosted at a fixed URL, please provide the `docsBaseUrl` to generate links to model docs.
+Also, the `projectSourceUrl` can help to generate link to the model source code.

 ## Testing